aarcangeli/ES-intellij-plugin/README.md

-# WIP Serious Engine .es File Support 4 the IntelliJ Platform
+# Serious Engine .es File Integration 4 the IntelliJ Platform

 This is an unofficial plugin for IntelliJ based products that provide an easier way to edit .es files